ds2713/es2017/README.md

 15. Timing is defaulted to midnight, Jan 1 2017, if it does not receive a server value.

 16. Battery connection for demo successful.

-### Remaing work
-1. The website inside the `/docs` folder needs to be made.
-Active display of data?

-2. SSL connection for the messages to be encrypted.

-3. Server-side calculations?
-Aka additional data processing that is too intensive for the poor little microcontroller.

-4. Analogue filtering.
+17. Website chat, including server side processing.